bclarkson-code/Tricycle/README.md

 The entire library, from the automatic differentiation engine to a GPT, is written in ~4500 lines of python + numpy code.

-Using [CuPY](https://cupy.dev/), all Tricycle code can run on a either GPU or a CPU.
+Using [CuPY](https://cupy.dev/), all Tricycle code can run on either a Cuda-capable GPU or a CPU.

 ## Table of Contents